Explore the coral reefs in Maldives.

-Coral reefs protect the pristine beaches at Anantara Dhigu, Anantara Veli and Naladhu Maldives and guard the islands’ crystal-clear lagoon.
+Coral reefs protect the pristine beaches at Anantara Dhigu, Anantara Veli and Naladhu Maldives, and guard the islands’ crystal-clear lagoon.
 They also support an astounding array of tropical fish, crustaceans and bizarre-looking molluscs.

-However, for all of its beauty and apparent resilience, coral is a sensitive organism, vulnerable to extreme weather and sudden environmental changes.
+However, for all of their beauty and apparent resilience, our coral reefs in the Maldives are sensitive, vulnerable to extreme weather and sudden environmental changes.
 In our commitment to protect the environment, Anantara initiated the Coral Adoption Programme.
-We invite our guests to participate in this long-term project, by planting coral in our reef nursery and following its growth with photo updates or return visits.
+We invite our guests to participate in this long-term project, by planting coral in our reef nursery and following growth with photo updates or return visits.

-Swim, snorkel or kayak above reefs that shelter large-mouthed groupers, brightly-coloured parrotfish and the occasional moray eel.
-As you glide through their aquatic environment, watch closely for the unmistakable shape of the spotted eagle ray or try to spot a giant clam, the world’s largest bivalve.
+Swim, snorkel or kayak above reefs that shelter large-mouthed groupers, brightly coloured parrotfish and the occasional moray eel.
+Watch closely for the unmistakable shape of the spotted eagle ray or try to spot a giant clam, the world’s largest bivalve.
 Count the anemones, starfish and sea urchins.
 Look for butterflyfish nibbling on coral.
 Follow a school of damselfish across the reef.

 Anantara’s coral reef adoption programme launched in 2010 to accelerate regeneration and strengthen our surrounding reef ecosystem.
 In the years since, the project has continued to evolve and expand, while always allowing guests to leave a positive mark on the reefs by sharing in our efforts.